The Projective Dynamic Logo Framework:

 - D38 | Bekenstein–Hawking Entropy from the PDL Effective Gravitational Coupling: the 4π Identity, Surface Counting, and Primordial Black Hole Predictions

-Unconditional theorem (D42): substituting G_eff(N) = σ(N)·G_PDL into the Bekenstein–Hawking formula yields the exact algebraic identity S_BH/k_B = 4π(M_eff/M_Pl)², with M_eff(N) = σ(N)·N·m_p, verified to relative error <10⁻¹⁵ over ten decades of black hole mass.
-Three parameter-free falsifiable predictions follow: (i) a 15% suppression of black hole entropy per unit mass at the CMB epoch; (ii) an 11.9% upward shift of the primordial black hole survival threshold, testable via Fermi-LAT gamma-ray constraints; (iii) a redshift-dependent entropy-to-energy ratio S_BH/E ∝ σ(N(z)) traceable in AGN populations.
+Unconditional theorem (D42): substituting Geff(N) = σ(N)·GPDL into the Bekenstein–Hawking formula yields the exact algebraic identity SBH/kB = 4π(Meff/MPl)2, with Meff(N) = σ(N)·N·mp, verified to relative error <10−15 over ten decades of black hole mass.
+Three parameter-free falsifiable predictions follow: (i) a 15% suppression of black hole entropy per unit mass at the CMB epoch; (ii) an 11.89% upward shift of the primordial black hole survival threshold, derived without free parameters and further developed in D45; (iii) a redshift-dependent entropy-to-energy ratio SBH/E ∝ σ(N(z)) traceable in AGN populations.

 Phase VIII — Dialogue and Open Frontiers